Feifer Assessment of Mathematics [FAM]

 Features and benefits

-Students in Preschool take nine sub-tests, students in Kindergarten to Year 2 take 14 sub-tests, and students in Year 3 to High school take 18 sub-tests.
+• Examinees in prekindergarten take nine subtests, examinees in kindergarten to Grade 2 take 14 subtests, and examinees in Grade 3 to college take 18 subtests.

-The FAM Interpretive Report on PARiConnect is now available!
-This new report provides scores for all 19 sub-tests and includes detailed interpretations of index, index discrepancy, and sub-test scores along with targeted math interventions based on current research tailored to the student’s age and FAM scores.
-Contact us if you’d like to know more about PARiConnect account.
+• The FAM Interpretive Report on PARiConnect provides scores for all 19 subtests and includes detailed interpretations of index, index discrepancy, and subtest scores along with targeted math interventions based on current research tailored to the student’s age and FAM scores.
+View the FAM sample report.